What We Do

 Everyone knows that expanding freeways increases traffic and worsens air pollution.
 But Caltrans wants to force a dangerous freeway expansion in South Fresno despite overwhelming opposition from residents.
 That is why we are suing them.
 Our communities face extraordinary environmental and health challenges.
 We do not want more freeways; we want safe streets and quality infrastructure that serves people.

-Ongoing Programs
+Programs

 We offer ongoing programs to support residents in various ways, including financial assistance, internship opportunities, and leadership development.